NewhavenDisplay/FTDI_FT801/ReadMe.txt

  - Root level (\FTDI) contains include file wrt platforms, libraries, hardware and examples.
  - Libraries (\FTDI\libraries) contain source for SD card, RTC, FT800 implementation, FT801 implementation etc. FT_GC is the base class for FT800Impl and FT801Impl.
  - Hardware (\FTDI\hardware) contains hardware specific macros/instructions/registers etc
  - Each of the platforms shall contain respective examples (\FTDI\examples).
 Examples are split into (a)Basic (b)Intermediate (c)Advanced (d)Demos.
-NOTE – Sample application based on HAL has been splitted up and they were divided into a/b/c and demo applications are divided into c/d.
+NOTE â€“ Sample application based on HAL has been splitted up and they were divided into a/b/c and demo applications are divided into c/d.

 Testing done: